Skip navigation

 • Many Americans never leave the United States their whole lives.

-• Emilio is leaving his job at the end of the month.
+• Emilio is leaving his job next week.

 Examples: leave for (someplace)